NinaXIII/PowerApps-ESPC24/README.md

 **Workshop Goal:** In 6 hours, attendees will

-1. Build a basic “Workshop Sign-Up” Power App with SharePoint Lists as the data source
+1. Build a basic Workshop Management Power Apps Canvas App with SharePoint Lists as the data source
-2. Automate the sign-up process using Power Automate (reserved for later in the session)
+2. Automate the sign-up process using Power Automate
 3. Understand best practices and begin exploring Microsoft Dataverse as an advanced data option

 How to instruction for the full day tutorial by [Luise Freese](https://linkedin.com/in/luisefreese) and [Robin Rosengruen](https://www.linkedin.com/in/robinrosengruen/) (Microsoft) at ESPC 24.